-On Thursday, the Brazilian supreme court issued a ruling allowing Netflix to continue showing a film depicting in a gay relationship.
+On Thursday, the Brazilian supreme court issued a ruling allowing Netflix to continue showing a film depicting Jesus Christ in a gay relationship.
 This was a reversal of a lower court’s ruling that the film be taken down.

 Earlier that day, Netflix filed an official complaint to the supreme court, arguing that the decision to remove the film amounts to censorship.

 The film depicts Jesus returning home with his boyfriend, Orlando, after spending 40 days in the desert.